JacobMundy/Minesweeper-AI/README.md

 ### Displaying the Board
 The DisplayBoard handles all the logic of the game as well as the GUI

-The grid is formed of Jbuttons that all have event listeners that handle what that tile should do
+The grid is formed of JButtons that all have event listeners that handle what that tile should do
 ### Players
 Each of the players is in their own class files with their own logic and can be created and used on a board separately
 ### GameRunner